divnix/std/ARCHITECTURE.md

 ## Scope

-The SDLC end-to-end process can be subdivided in roughly three process regions with different overall shapes and characteristics.
+The SDLC end-to-end process can be subdivided (not broken up!) in roughly three process regions with different overall shapes and characteristics.
-That being said, it is important to note, that the shapeshifting nature across these process regions is by no means a valid justification to _break up_ the end-to-end perspective along these not-actual-boundaries.
-The process ownership of this process is fundamentally end-to-end and any attempts at optimization needs to honor these natural end-to-end boundaries.

 The stipulated process regions are: